^^ Back to top

 Most kidney stones are small enough to be passed in your urine, and it may be possible to treat the symptoms at home with medication.

-To avoid getting kidney stones, make sure you drink plenty of water each day so that you don't become dehydrated.
-It is very important to keep your urine diluted to prevent waste products forming into kidney stones.
+To avoid getting kidney stones, make sure you drink plenty of water every day so you don't become dehydrated.
+It's very important to keep your urine diluted (clear) to prevent waste products forming into kidney stones.

 Read more about preventing kidney stones.

-If you have a kidney stone that is very small, it is unlikely to cause many symptoms.
+Very small kidney stones are unlikely to cause many symptoms.
 It may even go undetected and pass out painlessly when you urinate.

 Symptoms usually occur if the kidney stone: